 HR trend #1: Accepting a diversity of work models as the norm

-Whenever another large company issues a return-to-office (RTO) mandate, it hits the headlines and spurs more debate around what’s the best approach.
+Whenever another large company issues a return-to-office (RTO) mandate, it hits the headlines and spurs more debate about the best approach.
 I’m hoping we all settle into the reality that we have always had a diversity of work models — the distribution has just shifted for many of us.

-What that says to me is that companies continue to evolve and determine what works best for them.
-It’s always been good practice to have the talent strategy and employee value proposition that aligns with your mission and business goals.
-At times it seems we’ve lost perspective on this reality and reverted to a more binary view of the world — RTO vs. remote.
+What that tells me is that companies continue to evolve and determine what works best for them.
+It’s always been good practice to have the talent strategy and employee value proposition align with the mission and business goals.
+At times, it seems we’ve lost perspective on this reality and reverted to a more binary view of the world — RTO vs. remote.

 I hope that 2025 is the year we accept and remember that a diversity of work models is the norm.
 We need to get on with whatever the right approach is for our business and stop being distracted by headline-grabbing RTO mandates.